home edit page issue tracker

 Cau: causative voice

-In addition, the auxiliary տալ/tal (in various tenses and moods) combines with infinitive of the content verb to form a causative construction.
+Armenian also has a periphrastic causative construction in which the auxiliary տալ/tal (in various tenses and moods) combines with the infinitive of the content verb.
 Only the auxiliary is annotated with Voice=Cau; the infinitive retains its own voice annotation.

 Examples